-Over the weekend, we attended and did some filming at the Upperville Horse Show, touted as the oldest horse show in America.
-Dating back to 1853, today’s show is interesting, because there are so many different ages and types of riders competing.
-Besides watching sidesaddle, which I found fascinating, there were a few other highlights of Upperville for me; the one to three year olds on leadline, interviewing Show Jumping Champion Aaron Vale, meeting teen heartthrob Shawn Cassidy, a very down to earth, hard working rider and generally people and dog watching.
+This seven day show is interesting for spectators, because there are so many different ages and types of riders competing.
+Besides watching sidesaddle, which I found fascinating, there were a few other highlights of Upperville for me; the one to three year olds on leadline, interviewing Show Jumping Champion Aaron Vale and meeting teen heartthrob Shawn Cassidy, who is a very down to earth, hard working rider.
+I also liked the people and dog watching in general.

-Our crew arrived early in the morning, driving the approximately 40 minutes from Washington, DC.
+We arrived early in the morning, driving the approximately 40 minutes from Washington, DC to Upperville.
 We had a booth to promote EquitrekkingTravel.com, our equestrian vacation company, right beside the main hunter ring and the popular icy stand.
 We were also filming interviews and getting general Upperville ambience for Equitrekking.
-We asked our booth’s neighbors, the show’s farriers who have a very cool custom, antique truck (see photo of red truck), where we could get the best breakfast and they pointed us to a kiosk on the other side of the main hunter ring.
+We asked our booth’s neighbors, the show’s farriers who have a very cool custom antique truck, where we could get the best breakfast and they pointed us to a kiosk on the other side of the main hunter ring.
 Later, I’d enjoy some really tart and good lemonade and a crisp grilled cheese and tomato sandwich.

 If you’re coming on the weekend to Upperville, I suggest arriving early to avoid traffic, especially on Sunday, the day of the Grand Prix.
 Saturday is a neat day to visit, because you can watch everything from the youngest riders I’ve ever seen on leadline to women jumping in a sidesaddle competition.
 Upperville lasts a week and is AA – Rated.